A System F accounting for scalars: Strong Normalisation, simplified reduction rules and Confluence

 In order to prove strong normalisation we extend the proof for $\lambda 2$.
-The standard method was invented by Tait \cite{Tait} for simply typed $\lambda$-calculus and generalized to System $F$ by Girard \cite{GirardPhDThesis}.
-Our presentation follows \cite[sec 4.3]{Barendregt92lambdacalculi}.
+The standard method was invented by Tait \cite{TaitJSL67} for simply typed $\lambda$-calculus and generalized to System $F$ by Girard \cite{GirardPhDThesis}.
+Our presentation follows \cite[sec.~4.3]{Barendregt92} (who uses an analogous to Krivine's saturated sets \cite[thm.~8.9]{Krivine90}).
 The following definitions are taken from this reference -- with slight modifications to handle the extra $\lasf$ rules.

 The strong normalisation property entails that every term is strongly normalising, so first we define the set of strongly normalising terms.